cozis/website-stuff/005_the_listener_socket.md

 <br />
 <br />

-Setting the `sin_addr` field is a bit trickier as we usually specify IPv4 addresses in dot-decimal form.
+Setting the `sin_addr` field is a bit trickier as we usually specify the IPv4 addresses in dot-decimal form.
 That's why we rely on the standard `inet_pton` function to convert the string to the raw 4 byte address.
 The resulting value already has the correct byte ordering here.
 The first argument `inet_pton` specifies which address format it should parse.
 For dot-decimal we pass it AF_INET.
-The second argument is the actuall null-terminated string.
+The second argument is the actual null-terminated string.
 The last argument is the memory location where the address's 32 bits would be written to.
 The return value is 1 on success and 0 or -1 on failure.

 ## Listening for Connections

 Now we can "activate" our socket by calling the `listen()` function.
-This will tell the OS to start performing the three-way handshakes and save up the established connections in a backlog.
+This will tell the OS to start performing the three-way handshakes and store the established connections in a backlog.
 After that we will be able to get connections from that backlog to our application by calling the `accept()` function:

 ```c
 if (listen(listen_fd, 32) < 0) {